pytorch/serve/README.md

 ./build_image.sh
 ```

-The above command builds the TorchServe image for CPU device with `master` branch
+The above command builds the TorchServe image for the CPU device using code from TorchServe's `master` branch

-To create image for specific branch use following command :
+To create a Docker image for specific branch, use following command:
 ```bash
 ./build_image.sh -b <branch_name>
 ```

-To create image for GPU device use following command :
+To create a Docker image for the GPU device, use following command :
 ```bash
 ./build_image.sh --gpu
 ```

-To create image for GPU device with specific branch use following command :
+To create a Docker image for the GPU device with a specific branch, use following command: :
 ```bash
 ./build_image.sh -b <branch_name> --gpu
 ```